 already in existence and to provide students with an option for the B.S.

 degree.
 We strive to offer a curriculum that is advanced and does not duplicate

 coursework taken at the associate-degree level.
-UNF's 2 + 2 BS program requires transferring
+This concentration contains 48 credit hours and requires transferring

 students to have completed an associate's degree in ASL/English Interpreting